Charming old towns in Keelung, Jiufen (九份) and Shifen (十分) are popular spots to visit on a day trip from Taipei.

 What’s the best way to find the best food?
 Ask the locals, and that’s exactly what we did in Shifen.
 We actually asked an uncle from another food stall what his favourite food at Shifen is.
 And LiouGe BBQ Stuffed Wings was his recommendation.
 Now, we’re recommending it to you.

 The chicken wings from this stall are no ordinary wings.
-Besides being deboned then stuffed with rice, the homemade barbeque sauce is fragrant and very flavourful.
+Besides being deboned and stuffed with rice, the homemade barbeque sauce is fragrant and very flavourful.

 Address: No. 52號, Shifen Street, Pingxi District, New Taipei City, Taiwan 226［平溪區十分老街52號］